real-csabb/political-ideologies-tableau/README.md

 ## How to Setup
 Some prerequisites for this is to enable a service account in GCP and to create a Google Spreadsheets database in Google Drive.
 [Clare Gibson's similar implementation in R](https://github.com/clarelgibson/tableau-public-autorefresh/wiki/2.-Set-up-GCP-services) was invaluable in setting these things up.

 After that, simply clone this repository and add your Google authentication JSON and your Spreadsheet ID (e.g in https://docs.google.com/spreadsheets/d/1ITH6oNHsIlVHo2LJnR92wP5LEKiON0k2rZJ82YbYaB0/, the 1ITH6oNHsIlVHo2LJnR92wP5LEKiON0k2rZJ82YbYaB0) to your repostiory secrets.
-Then pull your repository down, activate the virtual environment in venv/bin/activate, and run `$ pip install -r requirements.txt`.
+Then pull your repository down, activate a virtual environment, and run `$ pip install -r requirements.txt`.

 After that, it's just a matter of running the Python script and watching your Google Spreadsheet database update!